 - Military Sponsor's current Leave and Earning Statement (LES) - Civilian Sponsor's current LES - Spouse/Partner's LES, W-2 Forms, and/or other income documentation - Schedule C, IRS Return from previous year to demonstrate wages from self-employment - Letter from employer if Spouse/Partner has not worked one full month.
 The letter must include rate of pay and anticipated average number of employment hours in order to calculate an annual pay estimate.
 A pay stub must be submitted following the first month of employment.

-Payments for child care can be made at any CYS Child Development Center, School Age Center, or Parent Central Services Office.
+Payments for child care can be made at any CYS Child Development Center, School Age Center, or Parent Central Services Office, or online using the patrons WebTrac account.

 Deployment Support Services